Published 31st July

 To have any hope of preventing what's coming, Terra must learn to stop fighting her past and embrace her gift, but as Seers start dying, is she already too late?

 Terra took a deep breath, pushing down the answer she wanted to give.
 This was an argument she’d had with her mother more than once.
-Frustratingly, her mother was not wrong.

 “I will not become you.”
 The words burst from her.
 Her mother said nothing, did nothing.
 But then, that was her usual response.
+As if by ignoring Terra’s anger, it would make it go away.

-“I know that you cannot understand now,” her mother said, reaching down to touch her guide dog Dusk’s head.
+“I know that you cannot understand now,” her mother said, reaching down to touch her guide dog Iksha’s head.
 The black lab sat at her feet content, happy, “one day, you will have my ability, you will get to choose how you help people with what you see.
 You will know the cost of seeing a death and trying to prevent it.”

 “Did you see that in a vision too?”
 Terra said, failing to keep the bitterness out of her voice.
-She could almost taste it, like Kale she had been forced to eat as a child.
+She could almost taste it, like Kale, she had been forced to eat as a child.

 “I want you to learn how to use this gift, you cannot wait until it passes to you to learn.
 If you will not let me train you, then there are several people that can help you.”
 Her mother’s voice was formal again; it was an order to an employee, not to her daughter.